API

 • vertex_id – If provided, the vertex with this id is returned if exising, else created with this id.
 If the force create is True, and no vertex_id is provided, a new vertex id will be created.

 • metadata – The optional metadata added to the vertex if the vertex is created.
-If the vertex already this parameter will be ignored.
+This parameter will be ignored if the vertex already exists.

 Returns: